bdbarnett/mpdisplay/INSTALL.md

 ## Prerequisites:
 - There are no prerequisites for MicroPython or CircuitPython on microcontrollers
-- For MicroPython or CPython on Unix / Linux / ChromeOS, install SDL2 and Pygame:
+- For MicroPython or CPython on Unix / Linux / ChromeOS / Single Board Computers, install SDL2 and Pygame:
 ```
 sudo apt update && sudo apt upgrade
 sudo apt install libsdl2-2.0-0